CiscoTestAutomation/genietelemetry/docs/usage.rst

 .. _usage:

 ============
-GenieMonitor
+Telemetry
 ============

     1. Installation
-    2. GenieMonitor Launcher
+    2. Telemetry Launcher
     3. Standard Arguments

 Installation
 ------------
-``Geniemonitor`` package is hosted on the pyATS pypi server.
+``telemetry`` package is hosted on the pyATS pypi server.

-``Geniemonitor`` package can be installed in two parts.
+``telemetry`` package can be installed in two parts.
 First install the core package via pip.

 .. code-block:: bash

-    bash$ pip install geniemonitor
+    bash$ pip install telemetry

 The user-contributed libraries are downloadable via Git.
 Execute this command under your `projects` directory in your pyATS virtual environment `$VIRTUAL_ENV`.